Strategic Delivery · Melbourne · Available Australia-wide

 • Scope creep becomes your problem

-• Devs pulled into their meetings
+• Devs pulled into every meetings

 • Uncontracted work done as favours